SpEZiiL/makefile-template/README.md

 **C/C++** [Makefile](https://www.gnu.org/software/make/) template for
  applications and libraries.

+Writing a good Makefile is tedious and takes time.
+Time, that you could've spent writing your software.
+Not to mention, most Makefiles are build up in a way, where you need to list all of the object files that you want to create by hand.
+You then spend minutes trying to figure out why your program is not compiling just to figure out that it's never even building that file that you wrote an hour ago.

+After an initial configuration, the Makefile will automatically detect any source files in a specified directory and it's subdirectories.
+Building object files, building executables or shared and static libraries, building test executables, installing, uninstalling and cleaning is all covered by this template.

 ## Download ##

 Download the Makefile from the [latest release][latest_release] and move it into